March 30 @ 8:00 am 5:00 pm

 3. Select “Register”

-4. Choose the Social Communication Workshop: The Art of Non-verbal Communication – February 10, 2026 course to access the virtual link.
+4. Choose the Social Communication Workshop: Understanding Communication Beyond Words – February 10, 2026 course to access the virtual link.

 5. Click on the, “Choose session” button, and then press Confirm.